trois-six/talos-experiment/README.md

         model: TOSHIBA MQ01ABF0
 ```

-We allow to schedule pods on the master nodes
+If we allow to schedule pods on the master nodes
 ```yaml
 machine:
   # nodeLabels: